Guide

 Requirements for Scheduler:

-• The type Scheduler::scheduler_concept is an alias for scheduler_tag or a type derived thereof.
+Scheduler::scheduler_conceptis an alias forscheduler_tagor a type derived thereof. -

 Senders represent asynchronous work.
 They may get composed from multiple senders to model a workflow.
 Senders can’t be run directly.
-Instead, they are passed to a <a href=‘#sender-consumer’ which connects the sender to a receiver to produce an operation_state which may get started.
+Instead, they are passed to a sender consumer which connect`s the sender to a `receiver to produce an operation_state which may get started.
 When using senders to represent work the inner workings shouldn’t matter.
 They do become relevant when creating sender algorithms.

 Requirements for Sender: